 Regardless of your military specialty, it’s very likely you will either go on a Temporary Duty Assignment (TDY) or deploy at least a few times in your career.
-These trips can range anywhere from a couple weeks, up to a year.
-Most short trips are easy to plan for, and don’t require too much advance work.
+These trips can range anywhere from a couple of weeks, up to a year.
+Most short trips are easy to plan for and don’t require too much advance work.
 Longer trips require more planning, especially when you have a family or home to take care of while you are away.

 10 Tips to Prepare for Your Next Long TDY or Deployment

 Every situation is unique, so use these tips to get started and modify as needed.
 Keep in mind that some of these tips may or may not apply to your situation, depending on where you are going and how long you will be gone.
-For example, a two month training TDY will be very different than a year long deployment.
+For example, a two-month training TDY will be very different than a year-long deployment.
 As always, take advantage of base resources when possible.
-There are many agencies and organizations on base that will help you if you seek them out!
+There are many on-base agencies and organizations that will help you if you seek them out!

 1. Have a Family Care Plan in Place

 Your family should always come first, and this is no exception.
-Having a family care plan is a smart step to take, and may be a requirement if you are a single parent or in a dual military spouse relationship.
+Having a family care plan is a smart step to take, and maybe a requirement if you are a single parent or in a dual military spouse relationship.
 Take the time to map things out with your family and have a backup plan to care for your children, if you have any.

 At a minimum, you should have a trusted family member or friend who can serve as a guardian or caretaker for your children.
 Be sure to speak with your local personnel office to take care of any administrative needs (ID cards, base access, etc.), and speak with a member base legal office to determine if there are any legal requirements.